Jyoti-Chakma/Rokto-Data/README.md

 # Rokto-Data

 Rokto-Data is an app for managing Blood Donors.
-It's suitable for Blood Bank Admins to quickly find donors from their donor dataabse.
+It's suitable for Blood Bank Admins to quickly find donors from their donor database.

 ## Features